todogroup/ospology/ospo-book/content/en/02-chapter.md

 ### The reasons behind starting an OSPO

+Integrating open source into an organization's infrastructure and operations is a vast field that encompasses various angles and objectives.
 The [business value of the OSPO report](https://www.linuxfoundation.org/research/business-value-of-ospo) explains some of the reasons shared by Open Source leaders across different industries and organization sizes.

 - Building standardized processes around open source
 - Learn how to approach the open source community